-The history of the Moscow Mule goes back to 1941 and was invented by John G. Martin of Heublein, Inc., of East Coast spirits, and Jack Morgan, owner of the Cock ’n’ Bull Tavern, a bar on the Sunset strip in Los Angeles.
+The history of the Moscow Mule goes back to 1941 and was invented by John G. Martin of Heublein, Inc., of East Coast spirits, and Jack Morgan, owner of the Cock ’n’ Bull Tavern, a bar on the Sunset Strip in Los Angeles.
 As the story goes, John had recently acquired the right to sell Smirnoff vodka in the US and Jack had a surplus of ginger beer at his establishment.
 Voila, they now have a new drink.
-Eventually John Martin used the Moscow Mule to help promote vodka to bars across the US and this helped fuel the mainstream acceptance of vodka as the preferred white spirit, replacing gin.
+Eventually, John Martin used the Moscow Mule to help promote vodka to bars across the US and this helped fuel the mainstream acceptance of vodka as the preferred white spirit, replacing gin.

 The other gimmick that was used to market the Moscow Mule was to serve it in a copper mug.
-The reason for this isn’t really know, but like anything, making something stand out from the crowd tends to help sales.
-With time, and the bad habit of people collecting (i.e. stealing) glassware from bars and restaurants as souvenirs, the copper mug is a thing of the past, much like the silver julep cup.
+The reason for this isn’t really known, but like anything, making something stand out from the crowd tends to help sales.
+With time and the bad habit of people collecting (i.e. stealing) glassware from bars and restaurants as souvenirs, the copper mug is a thing of the past, much like the silver julep cup.

-2 oz Vodka
+- 2 oz Vodka

-1 oz Lime Juice
+- 1 oz Lime Juice

-½ oz Simple Syrup
+- ½ oz Simple Syrup

-Top Ginger Beer
+- Top Ginger Beer

 The Moscow Mule isn’t a complicated drink, especially with the use of vodka as the spirit, but it is still pleasant on a hot summer day.
 Also, this is a good drink to demonstrate how bitters can make a difference when it comes to flavours.
 Without them, the drink seems to be missing something.
 Once you add the bitters the drink has more depth of flavour.
-So if you have some vodka you want to finish off and demonstrate to someone that a dash of bitters do make a difference, try a Moscow Mule.
+If you have some vodka you want to finish off and demonstrate to someone that a dash of bitters do make a difference, try a Moscow Mule.

 Further Reading on Vodka topics: